-Therefore, we wanted to take this opportunity to explore the ramifications of an end of support event, and what you can do in response.
+Therefore, we wanted to take this opportunity to explore the ramifications of an end-of-support event and what you can do in response.

-If you are currently still using Windows 7, it isn’t as though you won’t be able to use your computer after the January 14.
+If you are still using Windows 7, it isn’t as though you won’t be able to use your computer after January 14.
 Rather, you will no longer be able to do so securely.
 The device in question would no longer be receiving the kind of updates and support necessary to protect it from developing threats, and its functionality could degrade as a result.
-You could also potentially put the safety of your network at risk, if such a device is attached to it.
+You could also potentially put the safety of your network at risk if such a device is attached to it.